nicofirst1/MotionBot/README.md

   * **Video** : When a movement is detected a video from the camera will be sent as a gif file
   * **Face Photo** : When a movement is detected, the bot will look for faces in the video above and send a face photo (if found)
   * **Face Reco(gnizer)** : When a face is detected from the video, it will try to predict the face name
-* **Debug** : When enable you will recieve debug image, like the absDifference, thresholding an so on.
+* **Debug** : When enable you will receive debug image, like the absDifference, thresholding an so on.
 Note that this slows down the program a lot

 ## Author